 The RRR administrative package associates parties with Basic Administrative Units (BasicAdministrativeUnit).
 There are three subtypes realised as information types.

-1. Right, with rights as instances.
-Rights are primarily in the legal domain.
+1. Right, with rights as instances..

 2. Responsibility, with responsibilities as instances.

 3. Restriction, with restrictions as instances.
 Restrictions usually apply to features independent of the rights; that is, the related party can change and the restriction remains.